timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: The timeXplain Mappings

 \end{definition}

-The time slice mapping makes the following two assumptions implicitly. \begin{enumerate} \item \emph{Feature space assumption}: The ML model to be explained bases its decisions solely on the occurrence of patterns in the time domain. \item \emph{Temporal coherence assumption}: Neighboring points, that is, points in the same slice, have a similar impact on the predictions of the model. \end{enumerate}

-Many models throughout the field of time series estimation seem to fulfill these assumptions.
-However, to the best of our knowledge, the effects of their violation on impact computation have not been discussed in the previous literature.
-We examine those effects in Section~\ref{sec:assumptions}. \textbf{Synthetic Void Information.} Finding a good replacement series $\r$ is non-trivial.
-We first propose to use \emph{synthetic void information}, where replacing a slice of $\x$ with that of $\r$ removes all local structure so that the model cannot utilize any information of the ``disabled'' slice.
-Replacing a slice this way should also not insert any new structure so as not to distort the explanation.
-This requires $\r$ to carry as little information as possible.
-We propose five replacement options with void information.
-In view of their application in learning, they are defined with respect to a reference set $S$ of time series, for example test data.
+The time slice mapping implicitly assumes that the model bases its decisions solely on the occurrence of patterns in the time domain (\emph{feature space assumption}) and that points in the same slice have similar influence on the model's output (\emph{temporal coherence assumption}).
+Many, but not all, models from the field of time series estimation fulfill these assumptions.
+We examine the effects of their violation in Section~\ref{sec:assumptions}. \textbf{Synthetic Void Information.} Finding a good replacement series $\r$ is non-trivial.
+We first propose four \emph{synthetic void information} replacements that carry as little information as possible, see Figure~\ref{fig:time dom repl}.
+In this setting, replacing a slice of $\x$ with that of $\r$ erases all structure so that the model cannot utilize any information from the ``disabled'' slice.
+The replacements are defined with respect to an (ideally unbiased) background set $S$ of representative time series, for example test data.

-A possible replacement is the \emph{zero series} with $\r^{(1)}_t = 0$ for all $t$.
-This, however, may lead to large jumps at the edges of the disabled slices if the neighboring values are very different from $0$, which can be mitigated by setting $\r_t$ to some average instead.
-We define the \emph{local mean} by averaging over the $t$-th value in all series in $S$.
-Averaging over all values in all series gives the \emph{global mean}.
+We define the \emph{local mean} replacement by averaging over the $t$-th value in all series in $S$.
+Averaging over all values in all series gives the \emph{global mean} replacement.

 For the next two replacement series, we employ Gaussian noise whose parameters are adapted to the series in $S$, again leading to a local and global variant.